nahuel242/documentation/docs/Using Randomness/v2-adhoc/design.md

     - [Explanation](#explanation)
   - [Limits](#limits)

+## Overview

 This section explains how to generate random numbers using the ad-hoc method.
 This method doesn't require managing subscriptions and is more suited to one-off requests for randomness.
-To use the subscription method instead, see the [Subscription Method](/docs/vrf/v2/subscription/) guide.

 ## Concepts

 ### VRF Ad-hoc

-The VRF Wrapper provides an interface for consuming contracts, abstracting the VRF v2 Coordinator.
-Contrary to the [subscription method](/docs/vrf/v2/subscription/), users do not need to create subscriptions and pre-fund them: In fact, with the ad-hoc method, users have to directly fund their consuming contracts with LINK tokens before requesting for randomness.
+Contrary to the [subscription method](/docs/vrf/v2/subscription/), users do not need to create subscriptions and pre-fund them: In fact, with the Ad-hoc method, users have to directly fund their consuming contracts with LINK tokens before requesting for randomness.

 For Chainlink VRF v2 to fulfill your requests, you must have a sufficient amount of LINK in your consuming contract.
 Gas cost calculation includes the following variables: